China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?

-The transfer must be filed with the company register, AMR.
+The transfer must be filed with the company register, the AMR.

-In some industry sectors, transfers need special approval from relevant government authority(s).
+In some industry sectors, transfers need special approval from relevant government authorities.

 Are there any applicable stamp duties imposed when transferring ownership interests?

-Documentary evidence on the transfer of equity interest falls in the scope of stamp duty, which is 0.05% of the stated value, to be paid by the party which initiated the contract.
+Documentary evidence on the transfer of equity interest falls within the scope of stamp duty, which is 0.05% of the stated value, to be paid by the party which initiated the contract.

 How are shares issued? (including information on payment obligations, registration requirements)

-The timeframe for capital contribution by the promoters or shareholders of an LLC shall be stipulated in the articles of association.
+The timeframe for capital contribution by the promoters or shareholders of an LLC shall be abided by the Company Law.

-Registered capital and capital increase must be registered with AMR.
+Registered capital and capital increases must be registered with the AMR.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-Non-cash payment for shares requires the consent of the other shareholders on the value attributed to the in-kind contributions being contributed.
-No external appraisal is required in general subject to shareholders’ decision.
-Appraisal is required when involving in the state-owned assets or companies.
+Non-cash payment for shares requires the consent of the other shareholders on the value attributed to the in-kind contributions.
+Appraisal is required for such non-cash payment.
+There are also special requirements and procedures for appraisal when involving in the state-owned assets or companies.

 Equity contributions without issuing shares are possible subject to accounting rules.